A photo of two bollards in a sidewalk at night.

 Planning for Mistakes

 Predictions from machine-learned models in a software system may be wrong.
 Depending on the system design, wrong predictions can cause the system to display misleading information or take problematic actions, which can cause problems and harms, from confusing users, to discrimination, to financial loss, to injury and death.
 Better models may make fewer mistakes, but mistakes are generally inevitable.
-Mistakes of machine-learned models also are not generally understandable or anticipatable – it is better to think of them simply as unreliable components.
+Mistakes of machine-learned models also are not generally understandable or anticipatable—it is better to think of them simply as unreliable components.
 As a consequence, it is important to consider how to design an overall system that provides value and mitigates risks even in the presence of inevitable model mistakes.

-It is often difficult to anticipate specific mistakes of a model – and it may often not even be clear what the “correct” prediction would be, as we will discuss at length in chapter Model Quality.
+It is often difficult to anticipate specific mistakes of a model—and it may often not even be clear what the “correct” prediction would be, as we will discuss at length in chapter Model Quality.
 Yet, it is possible and advisable to plan for what happens when the model makes mistakes.
 In this chapter, we discuss techniques to identify possible mistakes and their consequences in the system, as well as design options to minimize risks and harms from a model.

 A photo of a light rail train on elevated tracks over water.

 The Docklands Light Railway system in London has operated trains without a driver since 1987.
 Many modern public transportation systems use increasingly sophisticated automation, including the Paris Métro Line 14 and the Copenhagen Metro (Picture CC BY 2.0 by Matt Brown).
+[Online-only figure.]

-Throughout this chapter, we use two running examples with different degrees of risks: (1) An autonomous light rail system like London’s Docklands Light Railway operating driverless since 1987, and (2) an extension to an email client suggesting answers to emails like in Google’s GMail.
+Throughout this chapter, we use two running examples with different degrees of risks: (1) An autonomous light rail system like London’s Docklands Light Railway operating driverless since 1987 and (2) an extension to an email client suggesting answers to emails like in Google’s Gmail.

 A screenshot of an email with buttons below for suggested answers "Got them, thanks!", "Thanks!", and "Awesome, thanks!"

-Suggestions for email responses in GMail augment the user interface rather than automating responses or prompting users.
+Suggestions for email responses in Gmail augment the user interface rather than automating responses or prompting users.

 Mistakes Will Happen